-The Grand National is the biggest horse race in the world, the culmination of three days of superb action at Aintree from the 7th to the 9th of April 2022.
+The Grand National is the biggest horse race in the world, the culmination of three days of superb action at Aintree which runs from Thursday 13th to Saturday 15th of April in 2023.
 We will have runner by runner previews and tips for all twenty-one races at the meeting as well as all the news, trends and tips you need to make the most of the three days.

-With the return of the crowd, day one sees the ‘Gold Cup’ of the meeting in the Betway Bowl as well as the Aintree Hurdle, a Grade 1 over two and a half miles and a race that the packed schedule of the Cheltenham Festival is missing.
-A unique test of speed and stamina round this flat track, it’s the final one of four Grade 1’s on the card as well as the first look of the big fences in the Foxhunters.
+Day one sees the ‘Gold Cup’ of the meeting in the Aintree Bowl as well as the Aintree Hurdle, a Grade 1 over two and a half miles and a race that even the packed schedule of the Cheltenham Festival is missing.
+A unique test of speed and stamina round this flat track, it’s the final one of four Grade 1’s on the card as well as the first look at the big fences in the Foxhunters.

-Friday is the ladies day of the meeting known as Fabulous Friday.
-Four Grade 1 contests on the card including the highlight of the card, the Melling Chase.
-Two and a half miles, it’s the Aintree equivalent of the Ryanair at Cheltenham, with a number of those who contested the Festival expected to make the trip to Liverpool.
+Friday is ‘Ladies Day’, also known as Fabulous Friday, and features four Grade 1 contests on the card including the highlight, namely the Melling Chase.
+With a distance of two and a half miles, it’s the Aintree equivalent of the Ryanair at Cheltenham, with a number of those who contested the Festival expected to make the trip to Liverpool.

 The final day of the meeting is Grand National day, a race that attracts those once a year punters, drawn by the history and prestige of one of the most famous races in the world.
 It’s a fiercely competitive contest, as shown by the fact that only two horses have ever managed to win the race more than once – Red Rum in the 1970s and Tiger Roll in the 2010s.